 This 2019 documentary tells the life story of Grammy-winning Canadian musician and record executive David Foster, known for his work with Dolly Parton, Chaka Khan, Olivia Newton-John, Dionne Warwick, and Donna Summer, among others.
 The film also features interviews with many of his collaborators and peers, including Celine Dion, Barbra Streisand, Michael Bublé, Diane Warren, and more.

 Every year, countries around the world — America not included — send a hopeful musician to the Eurovision Song Contest with an original song to represent their territory in hopes of winning.
 (Previous winners include Celine Dion and ABBA.)
-This Oscar-nominated film offers an Americanized, comedic take on the competition, stars Will Ferrell, Rachel McAdams, and pop star Demi Lovato, and boasts an Oscar-nominated soundtrack produced by Savan Kotecha (Ariana Grande, Britney Spears).
+This Oscar-nominated film offers an Americanized, comedic take on the competition, stars Will Ferrell, Rachel McAdams, and pop star Demi Lovato, and boasts an Oscar-nominated soundtrack produced by Savan Kotecha (who has worked with Ariana Grande and Britney Spears).